Network throughput: Channel utilization and efficiency

-Channel utilization is instead a term related to the use of the channel, disregarding the throughput.
-It counts not only with the data bits, but also with the overhead that makes use of the channel.
-The transmission overhead consists of preamble sequences, frame headers and acknowledge packets.
-The definitions assume a noiseless channel.
-Otherwise, the throughput would not be only associated with the nature (efficiency) of the protocol, but also to retransmissions resultant from the quality of the channel.
+Channel utilization includes both the data bits and the transmission overhead in the channel.
+The transmission overhead consists of preamble sequences, frame headers and acknowledgment packets.
 In a simplistic approach, channel efficiency can be equal to channel utilization assuming that acknowledge packets are zero-length and that the communications provider will not see any bandwidth relative to retransmissions or headers.
 Therefore, certain texts mark a difference between channel utilization and protocol efficiency.

 In a point-to-point or point-to-multipoint communication link, where only one terminal is transmitting, the maximum throughput is often equivalent to or very near the physical data rate (the channel capacity), since the channel utilization can be almost 100% in such a network, except for a small inter-frame gap.